etingof/pysnmp/README.txt

 -----------

 * Much slower than C implementations.
 Some optimization still possible.
-* No pure-Python MIB compiler.
-The libsmi's smidump tool used for one-time MIB compilation.

 INSTALLATION
 ------------

 The PySNMP package uses setuptools for package management.
 The PyASN1 [8] package is required.
 For secure SNMPv3 communication, PyCrypto [9] should also be installed.
+For MIB-related operations PySMI [10] package is needed.

 OPERATION
 ---------